 During pupillage, she assisted with the prosecution of a regional water and sewerage company on behalf of the Environment Agency.

-In one of her earlier roles at Citigroup, Charlotte led government and regulatory engagement related to green finance, “Environmental, Social and Governance” issues, and climate-related financial disclosures.
+In one of her earlier roles at Citi, Charlotte led global government and regulatory engagement related to green finance, “Environmental, Social and Governance” issues, and climate-related financial disclosures.

 Financial Services

-Regarding financial services, during pupillage Charlotte assisted in advising clients across a range of issues including: (i) a broker dealer on its MiFID II compliance, (ii) company directors on their duties under the Companies Act 2006, and (iii) resisting applications before the High Court (Insolvency and Companies List) for strike out and summary judgment in relation to the Insolvency Act 1986 following a finding of MTIC fraud in the First-tier Tax Tribunal.
+During pupillage Charlotte assisted in advising individuals and companies across a range of issues including: (i) a broker dealer on its MiFID II compliance; and (ii) company directors on their duties under the Companies Act 2006.

 Police Misconduct

-During pupillage she gained substantial experience assisting with cases before police misconduct tribunals, and has a developing interest in police misconduct work.
+During pupillage she gained substantial experience assisting with cases before police misconduct tribunals.

-Charlotte has a particular interest in sanctions work.
-During pupillage Charlotte gained substantial experience of assisting with cases which involved advising companies and individuals on various compliance matters under the sanctions regulations.
+Charlotte has a particular interest in sanctions and export controls work.
+During pupillage Charlotte gained substantial experience of assisting with cases which involved advising companies and individuals on various compliance matters under the sanctions regulations, as well as challenging sanctions designations.
 She is developing her practice in this area and available for instruction in sanctions cases.

 Crime and quasi-criminal matters overview

-Charlotte regularly prosecutes and defends in the Magistrates’ and Crown Courts.
-She has defended in cases involving a range of offences such as perverting the course of justice, fraud, child cruelty, robbery, blackmail, assault, misuse of drugs, criminal damage, public order, and driving offences.
-Charlotte also prosecutes in the Youth Court, and her experience includes prosecuting a joint enterprise matter involving grievous bodily harm with intent.
+She regularly prosecutes and defends in the Magistrates’ and Crown Courts.
+She has defended in cases involving a range of offences such as perverting the course of justice, fraud, child cruelty, robbery, theft, burglary, blackmail, assault, possession of weapons, misuse of drugs, criminal damage, public order, and driving offences.

 During pupillage, she assisted in an application to the Court of Appeal for permission to appeal against conviction and sentence.